richarvey/boinc/README.md

 ### Default mode

-This will run the container and contribute to team ngd:
+This will run the container and contribute to the container team:

     docker run -d --name boinc richarvey/boinc:latest